- 1.accelerated data science programs take 12-18 months versus 2-4 years for traditional degrees

 Admission Requirements and Application Process

-Admission requirements for accelerated data science programs vary but typically include a bachelor's degree in any field with a minimum 3.0 GPA.
+Admission requirements for accelerated data science programs vary but include a bachelor's degree in any field with a minimum 3.0 GPA.
 Most programs prefer candidates with quantitative backgrounds in mathematics, statistics, computer science, engineering, or related fields.

 Programming experience is highly valued but not always required.
 Some programs offer prerequisite courses or boot camps to bring students up to speed.
 Basic knowledge of statistics, calculus, and linear algebra is expected, with many schools providing placement assessments.